Disaster Recovery

 Click on the "Configuration" tab

-Look for "Engine version" to get the value you for
+Look for "Engine version" to get the value for

 POSTGRESQL_VERSION